upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Recommended practices

 When you move from Terraform to Crossplane, the `provider-terraform` approach eases the transition.
-When you get more comfortable with Crossplane, the native Kubernetes spec configuration enables you to remove your original HCL resource definitions.
+When you get more comfortable with Crossplane, the native cloud provider configuration enables you to remove your original HCL resource definitions.

-Upbound's Marketplace can help you recreate your Terraform configurations with Crossplane providers.
-In the EC2 example, the Marketplace has a dedicated section for all the managed resources of the EC2 API group.
-The original Terraform resource requires two attributes to be valid, `ami` and `instance_type`.
+The [Upbound Marketplace](https://marketplace.upbound.io) can help you recreate your Terraform configurations with Crossplane providers.
+In the EC2 example, the Marketplace has a dedicated section for all the managed resources of the [EC2 API group](https://marketplace.upbound.io/providers/upbound/provider-aws-ec2/.
+The original
+Terraform resource requires two attributes to be valid, `ami` and `instance_type`.

 The Upbound Marketplace represents these attributes in the API schema.